Honda knocks it out of the park with the brilliant all-new Accord.

 This combination is rated at 8.2/6.8 L/100 km for the city/highway cycles.
 We averaged 8.4 L/100 km which included a significant amount of slower city commuting, a few freeway drives and a couple of short highway sprints.

 You can choose between three drive modes – Econ, Normal and Sport – each alters the responsiveness of the throttle and the transmission programming.
-Only the top trim with the bigger 2L turbo engine has adaptive suspension.

 Even in Econ mode, I found the car to be very drivable.
 But in Sport mode, it was incredibly responsive and rewarding to drive.